Cray-HPE/docs-csm/operations/security_and_authentication/Configure_root_user_on_HPE_iLO_BMCs.md

 When is this procedure applicable:

-1. Root password is known & does not match the destination system default air-cooled BMC credentials. ie a node has been moved between systems and each system gas different default global credentials.
+1. Root password is known & does not match the destination system default air-cooled BMC credentials.
+For example, a node has been moved between systems and each system gas different default global credentials.
 2. Root user does not exist.
 3. Root user exists with an unknown password.